abeuscher/foodfight/prompt-0-projectdescription.md

 ├─ Depends on → AIOpponent
 ├─ Depends on → GameStateMachine
 ├─ Depends on → PlayerManager
-└─ Signals to → GameUIManager (via AIUIManager)
+└─ Signals to → BaseUIManager (via AIUIManager)

 PlacementState
 ├─ Depends on → WeaponTypes